rubenayla/cyberwheel/README.md

 </p>

 ## Purpose
-Develop an Electric Unicycle that is truly practical for everyday use: reliable, rain- and impact-resistant, and durable over time.
+Make electric unicycles that are reliable for everyday use: waterproof, impact-resistant, durable over time, and easy to repair.

 For this, create an open-source community to design both the Hardware and Firmware, so they can be repaired and modified, free of proprietary restrictions.